penmuse/testing-ruby/rspec_matchers.md

 ### Why write your own matchers

-Sometimes you might hve written your code and you could not find a straightforward matcher to test it.
+Sometimes you might have written your code and could not find a straightforward matcher to test it.
 An example is in Rails Application when you like to test if a model class ```User``` has many ```Microposts``` i.e

 ```ruby
 class User < ActiveRecord::Base